This research, on the public attitudes on the economy, was commissioned by the Centre for Economic Empowerment and carried out by Ipsos MORI.

 Interest in Politics and Economics

-• Interest in economics was particularly high among men (59% compared to 44% of women) and within socio economic groups ABC1 (66%) more than groups C2DE (37%).
+• Despite the low profile of economic issues in Northern Ireland, people were more likely to express an interest in economics (51%) than politics (40%). • Interest in economics was particularly high among men (59% compared to 44% of women) and within socio economic groups ABC1 (66%) more than groups C2DE (37%).

 Voting decisions

-• When deciding which political party to vote for, more respondents stated that the party’s economic policy is important (68%) than its policy on whether Northern Ireland should be part of the UK or part of a United Ireland (56%).
+• When deciding which political party to vote for, more respondents stated that the party’s economic policy is important (68%) than its policy on whether Northern Ireland should be part of the UK or part of a United Ireland (56%). • A party’s economic policy was more important for social classes ABC1 (75%) compared to C2DE (62%), for Protestants (72%) compared to Catholics (63%), for males (71%) compared to females (65%), and for older age groups.

 Knowledge of Economic Policy

-• Younger respondents were less likely to agree that they are well informed about the economic policies of local political parties (23% of 16-34 year olds compared with 36% of those aged 55+).
-Socio economic groups ABC1 were more likely than groups C2DE to agree that they are well informed in this respect (38% v 25%).
+• Despite the importance that people in Northern Ireland placed on economic policy, less than one third (31%) agreed that they are well informed about the economic policies of local political parties. • Younger respondents were less likely to agree that they are well informed about the economic policies of local political parties (23% of 16-34 year olds compared with 36% of those aged 55+).
+Socio economic groups ABC1 were more likely than groups C2DE to agree that they are well informed in this respect (38% v 25%). • One third (33%) of respondents agreed that local political parties have a good knowledge of economics and economic policy while 31% disagreed.
+Younger respondents were less likely than older respondents to agree but there was little difference within the other demographic categories.

 Base: All adults aged 16+ (994), October/November 2013

-Source: Ipsos MORI
+Source: Ipsos MORIThe Left-right Spectrum

 • Only one quarter (25%) of respondents described their political views as either to the left (14%) or the right (11%).
-Two fifths (41%) of respondents described their political view as in the centre and one third (34%) didn’t know how to categorise their views in these terms.
+Two fifths (41%) of respondents described their political view as in the centre and one third (34%) didn’t know how to categorise their views in these terms. • A large proportion of respondents did not know where to place the political parties on the left-right spectrum.
+This ranged from 46% who did not know where to place both Sinn Fein and the SDLP, to 76% who did not know where to place NI21. • The DUP was described by the highest proportion of people (34%) as a right wing party while Sinn Fein was described by the highest proportion of people (28%) as a left wing party.

 Trust

-• Trust in local political parties to promote good economic policy was generally low.
+• Respondents were most likely to trust voluntary and community groups (73%) and the business community (55%) to promote good economic policies.
+Respondents were least likely to trust the European Union and the Northern Ireland Executive (both 39%). • Trust in local political parties to promote good economic policy was generally low.
 Overall, the SDLP was the most trusted party to promote good economic policy (36%).
 Of the five largest parties, Sinn Fein was the least trusted (27%).

 Devolution